 Village Housing Handbook

 Policies in this handbook are subject to change.
-Any changes will be emailed to current residents' WWU email addresses and notated on this page.
+Changes made before the next annual update will be emailed to current residents' WWU email addresses and notated on this page.

 Village Housing is an extension of Walla Walla University and all university policies apply.
 Walla Walla University is legally exempt from the Landlord-Tenant Laws pursuant to RCW 59.18.040(1).